Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: Additional Charge Experiments

-To verify that charge is linearly encoded in the sequence representation, we computed a charge direction using the difference-of-means approach (Eq.~\ref{eq:dom}) and projected residue representations onto this direction across all blocks of the folding trunk.
+To verify that charge is linearly encoded in each model's sequence representation, we computed a charge direction using the difference-of-means approach (Eq.~\ref{eq:dom}) and measured how well projections onto this direction separate positively charged residues (K, R, H) from negatively charged residues (D, E).
+For each block in each model, we report ROC-AUC of the projection as a binary classifier.

-Fig.~\ref{fig:charge_doms} shows the distribution of projections for positively charged residues (lysine, arginine, histidine) and negatively charged residues (aspartate, glutamate) at blocks 0--44.
-At block 0, the distributions overlap substantially, but by block 4 clean separation emerges, with positive residues projecting to positive values and negative residues projecting to negative values.
-This separation is maintained throughout the remainder of the trunk.
+Fig.~\ref{fig:charge_doms} shows that all three models encode charge linearly along $v_{\text{charge}}$ throughout most of the trunk.
+ESMFold and OpenFold start at AUC $\approx 0.85$--$0.9$ at block 0 and rise to near 1.0 within the first 5--10 blocks.
+Boltz-1's curve begins lower at the earliest MSA block (AUC $\approx 0.75$) and rises sharply through the MSA module to AUC $\approx 0.95$ by block 0 of the Pairformer, after which it remains high.

-The persistence of linear separability across all blocks confirms that charge information remains accessible in a simple linear format throughout the folding computation.
-This property enables our charge steering intervention (Section~\ref{sec:biochem-features}): because charge is encoded along a consistent linear direction, we can manipulate it by adding or subtracting the charge vector from sequence representations.
+The persistence of linear separability across all blocks confirms that charge information is accessible along a consistent linear direction throughout the folding computation in each model.
+This property enables our charge steering intervention (§\ref{sec:biochem-features}): the difference-of-means construction yields a meaningful charge direction in every architecture, supporting the cross-architectural steering results in Fig.~\ref{fig:charge_boom}b.